zachkaupp/lplex_analysis/README.md

 - put the log2fc range in the spider plots titles bc close values will be scaled to look more signifcant than they are
 - figure out why greek letters won't export in csv (don't try .xlsx again, that was a nightmare) (if you do make sure to branch, and don't commit to main) (fix ifn gamma)
 - filter the input to whatever rows have values for the cytokines listed
+- find a way to visual just one value (e.g. NIL) for when they want that